surya-kangeyan/Distributed-Computing-PA1/README.md

     curl http://127.0.0.1:8080/index.html

 This command should return the content of the index.html file located in your specified document root directory.

+## To test HTTP 1.0

+1. Open Firefox browser
+2. Enter network.http.version
+3. Change value from 1.1 to 1.0
+4. Then try http://127.0.0.1:[port]/ on the search bar.

 Screenshots:
 ------------